draios/onprem-install-docs/4.0.0/migration.md

 # Migrating MySQL to PostgreSQL Database

+This topic is meant for the Support organization and Professional Services that will work closely with you for your Sysdig On-Prem deployment.
+For more information, see [Oversight Services Now Offered for All Installs and Upgrades](https://docs.sysdig.com/en/on-premises-installation.html#UUID-7946fc46-b37c-24f4-f251-2f84ca3f5e1c_UUID-435c9483-c9b6-bacd-cb89-b587b1fe1558).

 ## Migration

 Sysdig consolidates all its databases by migrating all the existing databases running on MySQL to PostgreSQL.
 The database names remain the same except for `draois`.
-On PostgreGRE, the database will named as `sysdig`
+On PostgreGRE, the database will named as `sysdig`.

 The migration process is handled by the Installer.
+However, closely monitor the migration process at each stage as described in this document.
+The troubleshooting tips should help you fix specific migration issues.

 ### Prerequisites